taojlu/Liver-Vessel-Segment/README.md

 # Liver Vessel Segment Data Preprocessing
-[1] Robust liver vessel extraction using 3D U-Net with variant dice loss function
+[1] Robust liver vessel extraction using 3D U-Net with variant dice loss function(Computers in Biology and Medicine, 2018)
 Preprocessing consists of 3 steps: (1) CT values are limited to [0400] HU to focus on the intensity range of the liver.
 (2) CT images and annotated images are cropped to the liver area based on the pre-segmented